onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is your life for?
 What do you live for

 The only way to fight incentives is with incentives.
+There will be war as long as there's incentive for war.

 If God is constituded by you - if you’re a part of him and his existence depends on you - you don’t have to eat his flesh and drink his blood in the form of wine because you simply are him

+How do we not completely destroy the innate curiosity and agency in kids - how do we end this mass lobotomization - it makes me sick - games are their only outlet and its a meaningless shadow career
-How do we not mutilate/lobotomize curiosity and agency out of kids and people? - roleplay mashing potatoes as the brain - nice and homogenous - just the way I like my industrial era workers - obedient, docile, impotent, harmless, predictable, manipulatable, manageable, sterile of independent thought - the texture is perfectly homogenous - 0 variance, all compliance - little timmy's head as a cup from which I take out the brain,  I blend it and I pour it back in and taste it like hummus
+How do we not mutilate/lobotomize curiosity and agency out of kids and people? - roleplay mashing potatoes as the brain - nice and homogenous - just the way I like my industrial era workers - obedient, docile, impotent, harmless, predictable, manipulatable, manageable, sterile of independent thought - the texture is perfectly homogenous - 0 variance, all compliance - little timmy's head as a cup from which I take out the brain,  I blend it and I pour it back in and taste it like hummus.
+Jumping through hoops - roleplay jump through a ring very awkwardly

 How to present a concept: title, short descr, long descr, a few examples, how this fits in the overarching causal hypergraph, how these things were chosen, ability to filter opinions about any aspect of something

 Predict - anticipate

-Double/tripple entey bookkeeping
-Hypergraph bookkeeping

 Integration - the moment an argument gets overturned everything downstream needs to be notified immediately and reevaluated to remove any inconsistencies